Dublinbikes: Progress

 The scheme proved to be a great success, much exceeding predictions.
-Approximately 1,000 people used the bicycles in the first six hours, with a further thousand people having subscribed to use them.
+Approximately 1,000 people used the bicycles in the first six hours, with a further 1,000 people having subscribed to use them.
 Some 11,000 people applied in the first fortnight and Dublin City Council's supply of subscriber cards was reduced to zero, with the Council having initially targeted a 5,000-person uptake in the first year.
 More than 25,000 people had applied to take part in the scheme by March 2010.
 Minister for the Environment, Heritage and Local Government John Gormley said after the launch this level of uptake indicated the new "mainstream" approach to cycling in Ireland.

-In the first ten months of the scheme, it was reported that there were over 37,000 users, over 828,000 journeys, no accidents, no vandalism, and only one bike missing (which was recovered).
+In the first 10 months of the scheme there were over 37,000 users, over 828,000 journeys, no crashes, no vandalism, and only one bike missing (which was recovered).

 On 10 May 2010 (post-launch), city councillors in Dublin voted for more advertising hoardings to be used to help with payments, with more than 30,000 people having subscribed (1,500 was the predicted number of subscribers for this stage of the project).
 On 14 August 2010, it was announced that the scheme had reached its one millionth trip.
 By May 2011, two million journeys had been made and the scheme had expanded to 550 bicycles and 44 stations.
 In 2013 it was announced that a major expansion of the scheme would add a further 950 bikes and another 58 hire points.